Best Bike Rides: Many Ways to Go Last Updated 2/21

 Several Top 10 lists of rides in Connecticut include the 10.3-mile Larkin State Park Trail that runs between the western Connecticut towns of Middlebury and Southbury, passing small horse farms, ponds, wetlands and streams.
 You may have to share the passage with a rider on horseback or two, but the feeling is quite isolated and woodsy for the most part.

-You can explore the Connecticut Bike Map and find your own route in whatever part of the state interests you most.
-If you want to get up by the Massachusetts border and well away from the crowds, you might see something in Route 20 between Barkhamsted and Hartland, skirting the northern end of Barkhamsted Reservoir and running through Tunxis State Forest.
+If you want to get up by the Massachusetts border and well away from the crowds, you might try a path through Route 20 between Barkhamsted and Hartland, skirting the northern end of Barkhamsted Reservoir and running through Tunxis State Forest, which also offers mountain biking for a faster pace.

 One of our own favorites happens in the state’s so-called northeast Quiet Corner.
 Once you’ve been to this part of Connecticut, and specifically in the area defined by the Quinebaug and Shetucket Rivers, you’ll understand why it’s been designated as The Last Green Valley.
 What’s even better is that a nonprofit stewardship organization called The Last Green Valley has come up with a terrific series of biking trips that will take you through the region, with many suggestions for things to see and places to eat and stay as well.
 One such trip, a 25-mile Canterbury/Scotland Loop, takes you past fields and streams, stone walls and grazing cows, with a stop for refreshments at the Scotland General Store.